 Three-bullet summary

-A concise GPT-4o generated summary of what was discussed, how the person seemed, and anything notable that emerged.
+A concise summary of what was discussed, how the person seemed, and anything notable that emerged, generated by our summarization layer.

 Mood classification